javigh193/juicer/README.md

+# Juicer

+The purpose of this project is to serve as a playground to get familiarized with several technologies and practice design patterns.
+This document will serve as a kind of log book where the different steps beeing taken are listed and the reasoning behind them explained when deemed worthy of it.

 # React + TypeScript + Vite

-Project has been created with Vite as bundler and Babel is beeing used for Fast Refresh:
+The project has been created with Vite as bundler and Babel is beeing used for Fast Refresh:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh